 - Campaign reports

-For each list you exported, you'll need to import each CSV for the subscribed, unsubscribed, and cleaned addresses into your master account.
-It's important to take the time to import each file of addresses to the correct section of your list so you don't inadvertently add an unsubscribed address to the active portion of your list or vice versa.
+For each audience you exported, you'll need to import each CSV for the subscribed, unsubscribed, and cleaned contacts into your main account.
+It's important to take the time to import each file with the right contact status so you don't inadvertently add an unsubscribed contact as subscribed, or vice versa.

-To preserve your list statistics and other data, pause your monthly billing or remove subscribers from your lists to keep your old accounts open but inactive.
+To preserve your audience statistics and other data, pause your monthly billing or archive contacts to keep your old accounts open but inactive.
 If you don't need to store data in your old accounts, you can close them.